Share this article on:

 To decrease your churn, concentrate on enhancing your customer experience and proactively tackling issues that may lead to cancellations.
 Naturally, that’s general advice, so if you’re seeking more specific guidance, consider the following practical steps:

-- Identify the key drivers of churn: Determine the primary reasons customers are cancelling or not renewing their subscriptions.
+Determine the primary reasons customers are cancelling or not renewing their subscriptions.
 Collect data through customer feedback, surveys, support tickets, and even customer interviews.
 If possible, create a weighted list of factors.

-- Segment customers: Categorise customers based on demographics, usage patterns, and other relevant factors.
+Categorise customers based on demographics, usage patterns, and other relevant factors.
 This approach helps pinpoint which segments face the highest churn rates.

-- Analyse customer behaviour: Delve into customer behaviour to comprehend how they use the product and why they cancel their subscriptions.
+Delve into customer behaviour to comprehend how they use the product and why they cancel their subscriptions.
 This analysis may involve examining user activity data, support tickets, and customer feedback.

 One of my favourite tools for analysing churn is Cohort Analysis, focusing on elapsed time.
-For instance, 20% of customers churn within the second month which is alarmingly high.
+For instance, 20% of customers churn within the second month, which is alarmingly high.
 This finding suggests that the company might not be providing a comprehensive onboarding experience.

-It’s worth mentioning that 15-30% of churn can be resolved in the moment of cancelation according to data by OpenView, so it is critical to create programmes to save customers during the cancellation process.
+It’s worth mentioning that 15-30% of churn can be resolved in the moment of cancellation according to data by OpenView, so it is critical to create programmes to save customers during the cancellation process.

 As you start to implement initiatives, monitor progress, using the metrics shown below.